DevOpsSchmiede/devopsschmiede.github.io/content/en/posts/go-dependencies-in-private-repositories/index.md

 	insteadOf = https://github.com/BaldFabi/someprivaterepo
 ```

-As you may see git just makes a string replace and you can be specifically or generally regarding the domain.
+As you may see git just makes a simple string replace and you can be specifically in case of a repository or generally regarding the domain.

 # Conclusion

 To use private repositories as dependencies in Go is possible but you need to configure multiple things.
-It’s cumbersome and I personally hope that in the future that we have more direct control over Go instead of a mix between Go and git.
+It’s cumbersome and I personally hope that in the future we have more direct control over Go instead of a mix between Go and git.